Last Updated on April 8, 2021

 In truth, the Ammo isn’t gone, but it sure is harder to find and it’s a lot more expensive.
 I regularly see prices that are double what I paid just a few short months ago.
-For example, back in November I paid $14 for a 50 round box of.40 S&W and they are now going for $35 dollars.
+For example, back in November, I paid $14 for a 50 round box of .40 S&W and they are now going for $35 dollars.
 If you are purchasing online, expect a longer wait now because of the huge demand with some places unable to fill orders for almost a month.
 For some, if you don’t have it already, the ammo is gone.

 Focus on the positive

 Hopefully most of you reading this blog already had some idea of what was ahead and are relatively unaffected by the recent panic buying.
 You have a firearm or two and have plenty of ammunition should you need it.
 How much is “plenty” could be up for discussion, but we can leave that for another day.
 Granted, you can’t justify going to the range as much anymore because you either don’t want to get rid of what you have (smart) or there is no ammo to purchase to practice with, but you have something.

 Others out there are still able to purchase a firearm or ammo if you haven’t already.
 If you were waiting for a time to go out and purchase a handgun this should be your sign and according the FBI, Americans are purchasing a gun every 1.5 seconds.

 What if you were a few hundred dollars away from purchasing something to add to your preparations, what now?